 |

-| Same window; same day; different times.
+Same window; same day; different times.
 From

 morning to evening, the colors and appearance of your stained glass

-panel will change.
+window will change.
 Trying to find the exact shade of a color

 is futile.
 Can you live with muntins behind your stained glass?
 Only you can decide.
 You might elect to change out the existing glass with a sheet of plate glass without muntins.
 In this instance, that is a sliding window behind the stained glass, which casts a larger shadow than most muntins.
 Back to Top |

-What about Privacy?We have a page with some pictures: TEXTURESYou may view more samples of obscure glass here: Hollander Glass >>> VIEW IT!
+What about Privacy?We have a page with some pictures: TEXTURES You may view more samples of obscure glass here: Hollander Glass >>> VIEW IT!
 Please use your BACK button to return to this page.
 Back to Top |

 We can help: